stellar/supercluster/doc/missions.md

 ## MissionSlowNodesNetwork

 Run a network with a mix of fast and slow nodes.
 This mission allows to test interesting flooding and load shedding scenarios when some nodes are lagging behind.

+## MissionMaxTPSMixed

+Stress test a network of simulated Tier1 topology with a mix of classic and soroban traffic and report maximum achieved throughput.